 There is a reason you may never have known about this.
 Continue reading

 Posted in Adolf Hitler, Emigration / Immigration, Eugenics, Fascism, German Nazi Party (NSDAP), Government US, Healthcare, Language, Media, Third Reich, World War Two

 Tagged American history, ethnic minorities, Eugenics, euthanasia, healthcare, history, Holocaust, immigration, mandatory sterilization, Nazi Germany, Poverty, selective breeding, women's rights, World War Two, WWII

 I wrote a short post about the angry goldfish and his demagoguery about illegal immigrants last week.
 Now that a few Islamic extremists have carried out some horrendous attacks in Paris, he has moved seemlessly to Syrian refugees and more: he wants to register all Muslims in this country and make them have some kind of identification as such.
 Continue reading

-Posted in Government, High School, History, Politics, Society, World War Two
+Posted in Government, High School, History, Society, US Politics, World War Two

 (Image from Oo.Cities.org)